wifinigel/wiperf/mkdocs/docs/config.ini.md

 [top](#parameter-reference-guide)

 ### data_format
-(Not currently operational) Wiperf has the capability to output data in a number of formats.
+(Not currently operational) wiperf has the capability to output data in a number of formats.
 The current options are: csv or json

 However this field is not currently used, as selecting the 'hec' transport mode (the only supported transport currently) over-rides this field.
 The value in this filed is currently irrelevant, but it s recommended to leave it at the default setting of ```json```